Mission & History

 History

 Moritz von Bomhard founded Kentucky Opera in 1952.
-During his tenure, Bomhard made it a practice to present at least one premiere each year.
-During the 1950s alone, Kentucky Opera presented five world premiere works.
+During his tenure, Bomhard was dedicated to producing new operas.
+During the 1950s alone, Kentucky Opera produced five world premiere titles.
 That spirit of innovation survives today.

 Theaters & Opera Houses